chazubo/chazubo/README.md

 you can copy ASPECTS of my ponies (e.g. hair, clothes, face) but not the whole thing
 > credit is not necessary i don't care

-currently into minecraft args (mainly **searching for a world that doesn't exist**), also like phighting and roblox
+currently into searching for a world that doesn't exist and collinlock16 args, also like phighting and roblox

 no dni i'll just block you if i don't like you